The best procurement consultancy firm for your business will be able to drive value in the shortest time period. How do you test their ability?

 Should you be asking your procurement team to cut costs even more, or should their success be more closely aligned with company goals and driving shareholder value?

 Clearly, when margins have been cut back several times there comes a point where simple cost cutting cannot be achieved.
-As a consequence, the more astute procurement teams focus instead on ways to impact total cost of ownership, overall profitability, business competitiveness and other elements that drive shareholder value.
+As a consequence, the more astute procurement teams focus instead on ways to impact total cost of ownership, overall profitability, business competitiveness, risk reduction and other elements that drive enterprise value.

 To test whether your team has made that leap and moved away from the traditional procurement role into the more dynamic, mission-critical role that your business needs, try this simple checklist: